lupyuen/lupyuen.github.io/src/lvgl2.md

 Now we have "upsized" __LVGL for a Smartphone__.
 And it works great!

-_Does it mean we can create our own Touchscreen App for PinePhone?_
+_So we can create our own Touchscreen App for PinePhone?_

 Yep!
-With LVGL, NuttX on PinePhone runs _almost_ like a regular Smartphone.
+With LVGL, NuttX on PinePhone runs Touchscreen Apps _almost_ like a regular Smartphone.

 (Though much _much_ simpler: It won't make phone calls or browse the web)